apereo/cas/docs/cas-server-documentation/release_notes/RC2.md

 ### CAS Initializr Projects

-[CAS Initializr](../installation/WAR-Overlay-Initializr.html) is now updated to produce and sync WAR overlay project for the [Spring Cloud Configuration Server](../configuration/Configuration-Server-Management-SpringCloud.html).
+[CAS Initializr](../installation/WAR-Overlay-Initializr.html) is now updated to produce and sync WAR overlay projects for the [Spring Cloud Configuration Server](../configuration/Configuration-Server-Management-SpringCloud.html).
 Furthermore, along with the `6.4.x` and `6.5.x` releases of the CAS Management web application, CAS Initializr has been updated to produce WAR overlays for those builds as well.

 ### SAML2 Authentication Context Class